Multi-Kernel Correntropy for Robust Learning: EXPERIMENTAL RESULTS

 \subsection{Non-linear regression with benchmark datasets}

 In the second example, we show the superior performance of the MMKCC criterion in nonlinear regression with five benchmark data sets from UCI machine learning repository \cite{frank2010uci}.
-The descriptions of the data sets are given in Table II.
+The descriptions of the data sets are given in Table III.
 In the experiment, the training and testing samples from each data set are randomly chosen and the data values are normalized into [0, 1.0].
-The extreme learning machine (ELM) is adopted as the regression model to be trained, which is a linear-in-parameter (LIP) model with randomly generated hidden nodes\cite{huang2006extreme,huang2011extreme,19miche2010op,tang2016extreme,kasun2016dimension,yang2016multilayer,yang2015data,huang2017efficient,hossain2017application}.
-Under the MMKCC, the model is trained by the fixed-point iterative algorithm in \textbf{Algorithm 1} and we call it the ELM-MMKCC algorithm.
-In this example, the performance of the ELM-MMKCC is compared with that of several other ELM based algorithms, including RELM\cite{huang2012extreme}, ELM-RCC\cite{xing2013training} and ELM-MMCC\cite{chen2018mixture}, where ELM-RCC and ELM-MMCC are developed based on MCC and MMCC respectively.
+The robust stochastic configuration networks (RSCN) is adopted as the regression model to be trained, which is a linear-in-parameter (LIP) model with randomly generated hidden nodes \cite{wang2017stochastic,wang2017robust,li2019robust}.
+Under the MMKCC, the model is trained by the fixed-point iterative algorithm in \textbf{Algorithm 1} and we call it the RSC-MMKCC algorithm.
+In this example, the performance of the RSC-MMKCC is compared with that of several other stochastic configuration networks (SCN) based algorithms, including RSCN\cite{wang2017robust}, RSC-MCC\cite{li2019robust} and RSC-MMCC, where the RSC-MMCC can be viewed as RSC-MMKCC with $\bm{c}=\mathbf{0}$.
 The parameters of each algorithm are selected through fivefold cross-validation, except that the free parameters of MMKCC are determined by \textbf{Algorithm 2}.
 The finite set ${\bm{\Omega} _\sigma}$ in \textbf{Algorithm 2} is equally spaced over [0.1, 3.0] with step size 0.1.
-The training and testing RMSEs over 100 runs are presented in Table III.
-Clearly, the ELM-MMKCC outperforms the RELM, ELM-RCC and ELM-MMCC for all the data sets.
+The training and testing RMSEs over 100 runs are presented in Table IV.
+Clearly, the RSC-MMKCC outperforms the RSCN, RSC-MCC and RSC-MMCC for all the data sets.

+\emph{Remark}: The parameter setting method of \textbf{Algorithm 2} may have similar or worse performances compared with the cross-validation.
+However, the cross-validation will take a lot of time when the parameter space is very large ($3m$ parameters for MKC).
+Thus, the cross-validation approach for RSC-MMKCC is not practical.
+Actually, the proposed parameter setting method is computationally much simpler than the cross-validation but can still achieve desirable performances (RSC-MMKCC performs better than RSC-MMCC and RSC-MCC in this example).